-Mandate of Auditor General Constitutional Provision Regarding Audit & Accounts. of Pakistan and Controller AGP Ordinance 2001.
-General of Accounts.
+Mandate of Auditor General of Pakistan and Controller General of Accounts.
+Constitutional Provision Regarding Audit & Accounts.
+AGP Ordinance 2001.
 CGA Ordinance 2001.
 IPSAS (Cash Basis) Introduction to International Public Sector Accounting Standards.
 The basic concepts of cash and cash equivalents.
 The key components of mandatory presentation and disclosures under cash based IPSAS.
 The encouraged presentation and disclosure of financial information under cash based IPSAS.
-Introduction to GAAP for Basic Requirements, Concepts, Principles, and Policies Public Sector in Pakistan for Public Sector Accounting.
+Introduction to GAAP for Public Sector in Pakistan Basic Requirements, Concepts, Principles, and Policies for Public Sector Accounting.
 Organizational structure of the Public Sector Accounting system and responsibilities of organizations and officers.
-Budgetary and Accounting Introduction to Accounting, Reporting Controls and Controls qualitative characteristics of financial information for public sector in Pakistan; Understanding the methods of budget preparation i.e. incremental budgeting, Activity based Budgeting and Output based budgeting.
+Budgetary and Accounting Controls Introduction to Accounting, Reporting Controls and qualitative characteristics of financial information for public sector in Pakistan; Understanding the methods of budget preparation i.e. incremental budgeting, Activity based Budgeting and Output based budgeting.
 Specific Budgetary Procedures and methods for permanent and temporary budgeting in Pakistan Accounting for Expenditure Introduction to the steps involved in the payment cycle for public expenditure.
 General and accounting policies prescribed for payments out of Consolidated Fund including commitments, arrears and refunds.
 Accounting Principles, Policies and Procedures involved in Salaries and Wages, Pension payments, General Provident Fund and Loans and Advances The prescribed methods for employee related payments to various classes of the government servants.
 Accounting Principles, Policies and Procedures involved in payments of Contingencies and Civil Works The key internal controls prescribed for making payments out of government accounts.
 The various procedures prescribed for transfer and processing of Pay and allowances, Pension, GP Fund, Loans and Advances and other Contingent payments.

-The special procedures prescribed under modified cash basis of accounting for recognitions/ recording, reconciliation, consolidation and reporting of employee related and other payments.
-Accounting for Receipts Introduction to the Policies, methods and steps involved in the collection of receipts under Consolidated Fund and Public Accounts The General and Accounting Principles, Policies and Procedures prescribed for receipts under Consolidated Funds and Public Accounts of the Government The special procedures prescribed under modified cash basis of accounting for recognitions/ recording, A a a counting for Linking reconciliation, consolidation and reporting of receipts.
+basis of accounting for recognitions/ recording, reconciliation, consolidation and reporting of employee related and other payments.
+Accounting for Receipts Introduction to the Policies, methods and steps involved in the collection of receipts under Consolidated Fund and Public Accounts The General and Accounting Principles, Policies and Procedures prescribed for receipts under Consolidated Funds and Public Accounts of the Government The special procedures prescribed under modified cash basis of accounting for recognitions/ recording, reconciliation, consolidation and reporting of receipts.
 Accounting for Liabilities Definition and basic concept of government Liabilities.
 General and Accounting Policies and Procedures for recording, compilation and consolidation of accounts of liabilities.
 The policies for year-end adjustments in presentation and disclosure of liabilities.
-Accounting for Assets Accounting for Assets Definition and basic concept of government Assets.
+Accounting for Assets Definition and basic concept of government Assets.
 Accounting policies for Financial Assets, stores and Fixed Assets.
 Policies and procedures for recording the disposal of fixed assets.
-General and Accounting Policies and Procedures for recording, compilation and consolidation and year- end adjustments in the accounts of assets Accounting for other General and Accounting Policies and procedures for transactions transactions relating to Insurance, Losses and recoveries of public money, Public Account General and Accounting Policies and Procedures for preparation, compilation and consolidation of accounts of departmentalized/self-accounting entities, projects, inter department and inter government transactions.
+General and Accounting Policies and Procedures for recording, compilation and consolidation and year- end adjustments in the accounts of assets Accounting for other transactions General and Accounting Policies and procedures for transactions relating to Insurance, Losses and recoveries of public money, Public Account General and Accounting Policies and Procedures for preparation, compilation and consolidation of accounts of departmentalized/ self-accounting entities, projects, inter department and inter government transactions.